sayil/eqparse/README.md

 ## Adding and removing triggers in game

-You can now add triggers in game by typing
+You can add triggers in game by typing

 ` #add_trigger [word or phrase] `